Skip to main content

 Strategic context

-Mobility of Polish academic staff to European countries is an integral part of international cooperation supporting the development of the European Higher Education Area.
+Mobility of Polish academic staff to European countries is an integral part of international cooperation supporting the development of the European Higher Education Area

-Currently, skills development and support for skills development of management and teaching staff in the entire formal education sector are among the priority areas of intervention in The 2030 Integrated Skills Strategy (Zintegrowana Strategia Umiejętności 2030), adopted by the Government in December 2020.
-The lines of action in these areas include the promotion of international staff mobility; the development of planning and management skills for international projects; and the promotion of international good practice in teaching (see the introductory page of this chapter).
+Currently, skills development and support for skills development of teaching and management staff in the entire formal education sector are among the priority areas of intervention in ‘The Integrated Skills Strategy 2030 (Zintegrowana Strategia Umiejętności 2030), adopted by the Government in 2020.
+The lines of action in these areas include the promotion of international staff mobility; the development of planning and management skills for international projects; and the promotion of international good practice in teaching.

-Recognition of achievements and qualifications
+Recognition of achievements or performance abroad

-There are no national regulations on the recognition of performance abroad or mobility outcomes for academic or non-academic staff.
-However, HEIs are required by law to conduct a periodic performance appraisal of academic staff, at least every 4 years or at the rector’s request, as part of internal quality assurance.
-Performance appraisal criteria are laid down by each HEI.
+However, pursuant to the Act of 20 July 2018, The Law on Higher Education and Science, as subsequently amended (ustawą z dnia 20 lipca 2018 r. – Prawo o szkolnictwie wyższym i nauce, z późn. zm.), HEIs are required to conduct a periodic performance appraisal of academic staff as part of internal quality assurance.
+Performance appraisal criteria are defined by each HEI.
+(See Approaches and methods of quality assurance – Internal Quality Assurance in Chapter 10.2 ‘Quality assurance in higher education’).
 Many HEIs take into consideration international experience, including mobility and participation in transnational projects, in periodic appraisal of academic staff and in the assessment of their achievements for career progression.

 Data on mobility